consistent self-care matters

 Yes, the world is highly stressed right now.
 If you’re feeling that way, you’re not alone.
 Learning something new, at the best of times, is challenging.
 In my personal, and professional experience, this is especially true in times of overwhelm and high stress.

-There is a hidden gift in all this though (actually two) because these are also the times where having effective self-care strategies that consistently mitigate the negative effects of high stress is:
+There is a hidden gift in all this though (actually two) because these are also the times when having effective self-care strategies that consistently mitigate the negative effects of high stress is:

-Imagine if you didn’t feel drained before you even start your work day?
+Imagine if you didn’t feel drained before you even started your work day.

 Imagine how much: